hdorgeval/Setup-your-Mac-to-develop-NativeScript-Apps/install-nodejs-on-macos-x.md

 It should output `3.10.10` or any version number of the current npm installation.

-## What is Node.js CLI and npm CLI?
+## What is Node.js CLI?

-npm, likeNode.js is a command-line application.
+Node.js is a command-line application.
 This means it has no user interface.
-You typically invoke npm and Node.js inside a Terminal window.
+You typically invoke Node.js inside a Terminal window.

 Command-line applications are often called CLI.